Ahmed-Samir11/MisrBase/README.md

 # Copy environment file
 cp env.example .env

-# Edit .env with your configuration
+# Edit .env with your configuration (optional)
-# Update model names and other settings
+# The backend automatically loads models from Hugging Face

 # Start the server
-python start.py
+python start_server.py
 ```

 The API will be available at `http://localhost:5000`